Admission and Progression

 - Admitted candidates will complete a prescribed set of courses.
 Core Area – Education Foundations, Trends & Issues, Research (9 hours minimum); Concentration – English Education Courses (12 hours minimum); and Related Studies (12 hours minimum.)

-- Candidates may elect to complete the MS degree, Track 1, with a Thesis or a Non-Thesis option.
+- Candidates may elect to complete the MS degree, Educational Studies, with a Thesis or a Non-Thesis option.
 The requirements for these options are:

 Thesis: Minimum 30 semester hours of coursework (20 hours at 500-level or above and 6 hours of TPTE 500), and satisfactory completion of written thesis and oral defense of thesis;